replicatedhq/kurl.sh/src/markdown-pages/add-ons/ekco.md

 To manage data in MinIO, the EKCO operator first enables a high availability six-replica StatefulSet when at least three nodes are healthy and the OpenEBS localpv storage class is available.

 Then, EKCO migrates data from the original MinIO deployment to the StatefulSet before deleting the data.
 MinIO is temporarily unavailable while the data migration is in progress.
+If this migration fails, it will be retried but MinIO will remain offline until it succeeds.

-After the StatefulSet is running, EKCO ensures that replicas are evenly distributed across nodes.
+After data has been migrated to the StatefulSet, EKCO ensures that replicas are evenly distributed across nodes.

 To disable EKCO's management of data in MinIO, set `ekco.minioShouldDisableManagement` to `true`.